getcarina/getcarina.com/_getting-started/003-carina-cli.md

     > $env:CARINA_APIKEY="ddd1233abcdef4a0bc5da6789123ab45c"
     ```

-3. Verify you can issue `carina` commands:
+3. Verify that you can issue `carina` commands:

       ```bash
       $ carina list
       ```

-      If you have some clusters already running, you see output similiar to the following:
+      If you have some clusters already running, you see output similar to the following output:

       ```
       ClusterName       Flavor           Nodes    AutoScale    Status